amkr6207/digital-will-asset-recovery/README.md

 ### Option B: Single-VM Docker deploy

-1. Install Docker + Docker Compose on your VM.
+1. Install Docker and Docker Compose on your VM.
-2. Clone repo and create `backend/.env`.
+2. Clone the repo and create `backend/.env`.
+3. Update the frontend API URL/build configuration if your public backend URL differs from the default.
-3. Run `docker compose up -d --build`.
+4. Run `docker compose up -d --build`.
-4. Put nginx/traefik in front with HTTPS (Let's Encrypt).
+5. Put nginx or traefik in front with HTTPS.

-## Production checklist before go-live

-- Use a strong 32+ char `JWT_SECRET`
-- Restrict `CORS_ORIGIN` to exact frontend domain
-- Use managed MongoDB with network restrictions
-- Enable HTTPS only
-- Add email/SMS delivery for recovery notifications
-- Add audit logs and security monitoring
-- Add integration/e2e tests for auth + recovery flows

 ## Available API routes